sugnet/RTutorial/docs/04-graphics.md

 <div style="margin-left: 25px; margin-right: 20px;">
 Use mouse and select the five points on the graph.
 What happened on the graph?
 What happened in the commands window?

-*Writing text interactively at a specified position on an existing graph*
+(ii) Writing text interactively at a specified position on an existing graph.
 </div>